-01 Dec BPC Action, Groups Call for Bipartisan DACA Legislation
+01 Dec BPC Action, Groups Call for Bipartisan DACA Legislation in Immigration

 Washington, D.C. – BPC Action today convened a broad spectrum of organizations to rally support for a permanent, bipartisan solution for immigrants impacted by the repeal of the Deferred Action for Childhood Arrivals (DACA) Program.
 Failure to act on legislation before the end of the year will continue to push thousands of individuals out of our workforce and academic institutions, and ultimately harm the U.S. economy.
 Now is the time for Republicans and Democrats to come together and negotiate a real, actionable solution.